mhannum72/mylunch/README.md

 todo
 ====

+* What would be cool: the hover behavior for the hamburger could be to display (nicely) some 'new meal' text.
+The 'title' business isn't that great.
+  Another possibility: I could just make it smaller, and have 'new meal' written under it.

 * Make the arrow-keys push the grid-nav buttons..

 * Next/Prev icons at the bottom are dumb - move these to the grid page itself,